 Universal Studios Hollywood

-For a more satisfying Hollywood experience, head to Universal Studios where you can witness a bit of movie magic.
+For a more satisfying Hollywood experience and one of the best things to do in LA with kids, head to Universal Studios where you can witness a bit of movie magic.
 Make sure to hop on the studio tour that brings you through well-known film and TV show sets.
 For thrill seekers, there are plenty of roller coasters that are modeled after big blockbusters like Jurassic Park and Transformers.
 The Wizarding World of Harry Potter land is worth it alone for the visit.
 If you want to forgo the lines, there’s a Front of Line pass for the park, that’s pricey but is worth it for all the time saved.

 Echo Park Lake